 A tool is an utility or program which helps programmer to accomplish a task.
 For example

 javap etc are tools.

 javac is used to compile a program while

 java is used to run a program.
-These tools are available in
+If you have installed java, you can

 bin folder of java installation directory.